 The IRS also provides an opportunity for new businesses to claim deductions for startup costs.
 This includes many one-time expenses involved in setting up your workplace and establishing your work infrastructure.

 As you can tell, there are many opportunities to help you keep your tax burden manageable.
 The problem is that few self-employed individuals have the time or expertise to figure out the tax system and claim the savings they genuinely deserve.

 If you don’t want to stress over your taxes, the best option is to find a professional accountant you can trust to go through your taxes with you.
-You don’t have time to waste reading IRS fine print, but you don’t want to leave any of your hard-earned income behind either.
-Get some help and let yourself breathe easy.
+You don’t have time to waste time reading IRS fine print, but you don’t want to leave any of your hard-earned income behind either.
+Get some help and breathe easy with 1-800Accountant.